 Tricuspid stenosis is a narrowing of the tricuspid valve opening.
 Tricuspid stenosis restricts blood flow between the upper (atrium) and lower (ventricle) part of the right side of the heart.

 What problems can result from untreated or advanced tricuspid valve stenosis?

 The pressure in the right ventricle could be lower because the amount of blood entering from the right atrium is reduced.
 This could result in less blood circulating through the lungs to get oxygen.

 Who's at risk for tricuspid stenosis?

 What are the symptoms of tricuspid stenosis?

 Symptoms are usually mild but include palpitations, a fluttering discomfort in the chest, swelling in the legs, cold skin and fatigue.
-Medical management usually includes drug treatment and regular echocardiograms to monitor the valve.
+Medical management usually includes drug treatment and regular echocardiograms to monitor the valve function.
 If severe enough, tricuspid stenosis may be treated with surgical repair or replacement.